 Watch the film

-View the 10 minute project video which gives more information about Working Wetlands and its partners.
+View the 10 minute project video which gives more information about Upstream Thinking and the Working Wetlands project.

 The economic value of ecosystem services provided by culm grasslands.
 This report describes how research data has been used to build the first ever picture of the financial value of ecosystem services delivered by culm grassland.

 Working Wetlands; The first 7 years (2008-2015) is a short summary of the work that has been achieved since 2008.

 Culm Grassland: An Assessment of Recent Historic Change has been published to summarise how the landscape and its management has changed in the last couple of decades.